SonarSource/sonar-.net-documentation/doc/appendix-2.md

 	- settings specified in an MSBuild project file
 	- settings fetched from the SonarQube server

+## Importing Code Coverage reports

+See http://docs.sonarqube.org/x/CoBh for details on how to import Code Coverage reports into SonarQube.

+## Importing Unit Test Execution reports

+See http://docs.sonarqube.org/x/DIBh for details on how to import Unit Test Execution reports into SonarQube.

+## Importing ReSharper Command Line Tools reports

+See http://docs.sonarqube.org/x/lwAW for details on how to import ReSharper Command Line Tools reports into SonarQube.

 ## Classifying projects as test projects